karnotxyz/proof-generator/README.md

 To checkout an example, check out the `examples` directory.

-1. Create a new cairo program to proove, e.g. `dummy_snos.cairo`.
+1. Create a new cairo program to prove, e.g. `dummy_snos.cairo`.
 2. Create a corresponding input file, e.g. `dummy_snos_input.json`.
 3. Modify the `examples/cpu_air_params.json` and `examples/cpu_air_config.json` to fit your needs.
 Check out the [stone-prover](https://github.com/starkware-libs/stone-prover) documentation to see how to generate these files.